Wizard Alchemy Potions Guide

 Where should I go next?

-Open the materials page if you need ingredient sources, the beginner guide if you are still learning the loop, the controls page if you miss spells often, or the tier list if you are deciding how to use Race Rerolls.
+Open the materials guide if you need ingredient sources, the beginner guide if you are still learning the loop, the controls guide if you miss spells often, or the tier list if you are deciding how to use Race Rerolls.